February 4, 2026 | Real Estate Advice

 At Urban Group Realty, we help POAs, executors, and families navigate real estate decisions with clarity and confidence.
 We also work closely with reputable lawyers and trusted financial advisors to support every stage of the process.

-👉 Learn more in the difference between a Power of Attorney and an executor in Ontario.
+Learn more in the difference between a Power of Attorney and an executor in Ontario.

-When a Power of Attorney Can Sell a Home
+When a Power of Attorney Can Sell a Home in Ontario

-POAs may sell property only under specific conditions and must act in the homeowner’s best interest.
+A Power of Attorney may sell property only under specific conditions, and must always act in the homeowner’s best interest.
+This is one of the most common questions we hear in POA conversations, since the rules are often misunderstood.

-👉 This is explored further in when a Power of Attorney can sell a house in Ontario.
+This is explored further in when a Power of Attorney can sell a house in Ontario.

-Executor Responsibilities in Real Estate Transactions
+Executor Responsibilities in Ontario Real Estate Transactions

 Executors are responsible for protecting the estate, obtaining fair market value, and managing proceeds appropriately.
+These duties sit at the centre of most Power of Attorney and executor real estate transactions once a homeowner has passed away.

-👉 Executors can review their duties in executor responsibilities when selling real estate in Ontario.
+Executors can review their duties in executor responsibilities when selling real estate in Ontario.

-When to Seek Real Estate Advice
+When to Seek Power of Attorney or Executor Real Estate Advice

-👉 Learn more about when to speak to a realtor about POA or estate property.
+Learn more about when to speak to a realtor about POA or estate property.

 A Power of Attorney acts while a person is alive, while an executor’s authority begins after death.

-Does a Power of Attorney end at death?
+Does a POA end at death?

 Yes.
 A POA’s authority ends immediately upon death.

-Potentially, yes—if the homeowner is alive and the document grants authority.
+Potentially, yes, if the homeowner is alive and the document grants authority.

 What are an executor’s responsibilities when selling real estate?